speakeasy-api/helm-charts/charts/speakeasy-k8s/README.md

    ```
    kubectl apply -f <path/to/ambassador/cert-manager-ambassador-crds.yaml> --namespace=<NAMESPACE>
    ```
-6. Now, we have to provision the certificates for each domain serially.
-Please see [Single Domain per Certificate Constraint](#single-domain-per-certificate-constraint) for an explanation.
+6. Now, we have to provision the certificate for our Speakeasy domain.

-   For all the `ambassador/ambassador-*-cert.yaml` files, ensure the "$" wrapped values in `spec.dnsNames` are replaced with the corresponding domain names for the A records you issued above.
+   In `ambassador/ambassador-web-cert.yaml`, ensure the "$" wrapped value in `spec.dnsNames` is replaced with the corresponding domain name for the A record you issued above.

-   It should take no longer than a couple minutes for each challenge to resolve once the certificate is applied.
-The following is the set of commands used to deploy certificates for Speakeasy's API, gRPC, web, and root web services:
+   Then deploy the certificate:
    ```
-   kubectl apply -f speakeasy-k8s/ambassador/ambassador-root-web-cert.yaml
-   kubectl apply -f speakeasy-k8s/ambassador/ambassador-web-cert.yaml
+   kubectl apply -f speakeasy-k8s/ambassador/ambassador-web-cert.yaml --namespace <NAMESPACE>
-   kubectl apply -f speakeasy-k8s/ambassador/ambassador-grpc-cert.yaml
-   kubectl apply -f speakeasy-k8s/ambassador/ambassador-api-cert.yaml
    ```
-   Between each `kubectl apply` command above, you can monitor the status of each certificate by issuing the following command and watching the "READY" column:
+   You may monitor the status of the certificate by issuing the following command and watching the "READY" column:
    ```
    kubectl get certificates -n <NAMESPACE> --watch
    ```
-7. All challenges from the previous step should now be resolved.
-In `./ambassador/ambassador-mappings-and-hosts.yaml`, replace all the "$" wrapped values for `spec.hostname`, and ensure they're equivalent to the domain names for the A records you issued above.<br/><br/>
+7. The certificate from the previous step should now be ready.
+In `./ambassador/ambassador-mappings-and-hosts.yaml`, replace all the "$" wrapped values for `spec.hostname`, and ensure they're equivalent to the domain name for the A record you issued above.<br/><br/>
    Then, apply the file:
    ```